adriangb/xpresso/docs/tutorial/query_params.md

 - `skip`: value of `1`
 - `limit`: value of `2`

-In Xpresso, these are extracted using `FromQuery[...]`, which is an alias for `Annoated[..., QueryParam()]`.
+In XPresso, these are extracted using `FromQuery[...]`, which is an alias for `Annoated[..., QueryParam()]`.
 Since they are part of the URL, they are always received as strings.
-But just like with path parameters, Xpresso can extract them and parse them into Python types and data structrues:
+But just like with path parameters, XPresso can extract them and parse them into Python types and data structrues:

 ```python
 --8<-- "docs_src/tutorial/query_params/tutorial_001.py"